1224AmOgH/DSO_Blog/seminar_blog_full.md

 ![](./figure5.png)

-_This pipeline classifies telescope images using ResNet50 and, if a DSO is detected, provides an interpretable explanation for accessible understanding._
+<p style="text-align: centre;">_This pipeline classifies telescope images using ResNet50 and, if a DSO is detected, provides an interpretable explanation for accessible understanding._ </p>

 1.  **Binary Classification with ResNet50**